Passkeys Explained: Apple, Google and Microsoft Finally Have an Easy Way to Dump Passwords

 For websites, you should see a passkey option by the username field.
 After that, the process is the same.

-What if I need to log on to a website while using someone else's computer?
+What if I need to log in to a website while using someone else's computer?

 You can use a passkey stored on your phone to log onto another nearby device, like a laptop you're borrowing.
 The login screen on the borrowed laptop will have an option to present a QR code you can scan with your phone.
 You'll use Bluetooth to ensure your phone and the computer are close by, then let you use a fingerprint or face ID check on your own phone.
 Your phone then will communicate with the computer over a secure connection to complete the authentication process.